Pinafore/nlp-hw/knn/README.md

 You can get extra credit for submitting your system on CodaLab.
 Submit a separate version of your code that you submitted on CodaLab.

 http://leaderboard.qanta.org

+You're free to modify the code however you would like.
+You can get up to 10 points of extra credit depending on how well you do.
+E.g., if you just submit the code as is, you'll get three points.
+Doing something extra (e.g., tuning parameters) will get you more points.

 Unit Tests
 =